ebruchez/public/Comic books.md

 - 2019-0?-xx: [Mickey Mouse - The Deltas Dimension]
     - Language: English
     - Drawings: Romano Scarpa
-    - Notes: A classic by one of the great Italian cartoonists.
+    - NOTES: A classic by one of the great Italian cartoonists.
 - 2019-02-xx: [Metopolis]
     - 2014
     - Topolino Limited De Luxe Edition
     - Scenario: Francesco Artibani
     - Drawings: Paolo Mottura
-    - Notes: A take on the movie Metropolis.
+    - NOTES: A take on the movie Metropolis.
-- 2019-02-xx: [Flash Gordon Volume 4: The Storm Queen of Valkir]
-    - TODO: Also add volumes 1-3
 - 2019-02-02: [PK - Gli argini del tempo]
     - Language: Italian
     - Authors: Alessandro Sisti, Claudio Sciarrone, Max Monteduro
     - Topolino Limited De Luxe Edition
-    - Notes: This is a longer (130+ pages) PK story.
+    - NOTES: This is a longer (130+ pages) PK story.
 The art is done entirely on a computer.
 I believe that this is a newer story, done in 2014.
 - 2019-01-18: [Dragonero - Oltre i confini dell'Erondár]
     - Language: Italian
 - 2019-01: [Donjon Zénith](https://www.bedetheque.com/serie-2324-BD-Donjon-Zenith.html)